conchyliculture/pythonsucks/README.md

 There is no way to avoid it, it's all around me, it wants me to suffer.

+So this place will provide some anger management.

+> This is a list of stuff, in no particular order
+> that annoy non-python zealots !

 *C'est pas parcequ'ils sont nombreux à avoir tort qu'ils ont raison*
                                -- Coluche

-So this place will provide some anger management.

 ## Python hates you